Developers report Facebook’s revised app review is slow and confusing

 “As always, we continue work to improve the App Review process, including making it more streamlined and transparent.
 We will continue to communicate these changes to developers, including on the Facebook for Developer blog and our App Review website,” a Facebook spokesperson told VentureBeat.

-Additionally, three of the developers VentureBeat spoke with had to resubmit their apps for review after failing the process once.
-Two said it was because Facebook told them they didn’t do a clear enough job of explaining why their apps needed access to the requested data, which seems to have been the biggest challenge developers have encountered.
+Additionally, three of the developers VentureBeat spoke with had to resubmit their apps for review after failing the first time.
+Two of these developers said Facebook told them it was because they hadn’t done a clear enough job explaining why their apps needed access to the requested data, which seems to have been the biggest challenge developers have encountered.
 As part of the app review process, developers now have to submit a “screencast that clearly demonstrates the end-to-end experience [of the app].”

-“Apparently [our] first video wasn’t explicit enough with showing how the data helped the end user” James Hall, founder of Atlanta-based creative development agency Hall and All, told VentureBeat in an email.
-It took him about two months to get an app approved for a client.
+“Apparently [our] first video wasn’t explicit enough with showing how the data helped the end user,” James Hall, founder of Atlanta-based creative development agency Hall and All, told VentureBeat in an email.
+He said it took him about two months to get an app approved for a client.

 When asked by VentureBeat what the company looks for in screencasts, a Facebook spokesperson simply said that the reviewers work with “each of these developers individually to make sure we have what we need for the review.”